asmelko/ica3pp22-artifact/README.md

 This is a repliaction package containing code and experimental results related to a ICA3PP paper titled:  **Astute Approach to Handling Memory Layouts of Regular Data Structures**
 <!-- ICA3PP submission number for the paper: **75** -->

+The Noarr library itself is kept in a [separate repository](https://github.com/ParaCoToUl).

 ## Overview

 The artifact comprises the following directories: